Jake Miller (singer)

-Jacob Harris Miller is an American singer, songwriter and rapper.
+Jacob Harris Miller (born November 28, 1992) is an American singer.
 In 2013, Miller released his debut album Us Against Them.
 In 2016, Miller's 7-song EP titled Overnight was released.
 He later released his second album, 2:00am in LA, as an independent artist in 2017, followed by his third album Silver Lining in 2018.
 In 2019, he released the EP Based on a True Story, which he largely produced in his own bedroom.

 Early life

 Jake Miller grew up in a Jewish family in Weston, Florida.
-His father, Bruce Miller, is a pediatric opthamologist and played in a band during medical school.
+His father, Bruce Miller, is a pediatric ophthalmologist and played in a band during medical school.
 He has one sister, Jenny.

 Career

 2011-2012: Career beginnings and Spotlight EP

 As a teenager, Miller began making music in his bedroom and posting videos of himself singing to YouTube.
 On March 11, 2011, Miller performed live for the first time ever, opening for Snoop Dogg at Club Cinema in Pompano Beach, Florida.
 In May 2011, Miller won the Samsung and T-Mobile USA national "Kick it With the Band" talent competition.
 As a grand prize winner, Miller was awarded $35,000 to use for his music career as well as a video with YouTube celebrity Keenan Cahill.
 Afterward he opened for Mac Miller and performed alongside Flo Rida, Sean Kingston, and Asher Roth at the "Think Pink Rocks" concert which benefited breast cancer awareness.
 In December 2011, Miller performed at the annual Y100 Jingle Ball concert along with Cody Simpson and We the Kings.
 Miller partnered with Big Time Rush for the song "Lost In Love" from the album 24/Seven.
 Miller released his EP Spotlight on July 29, 2012, with the single "What I Wouldn't Give".